Figuring out how to make new friends as an adult may seem daunting, but it’s easier than you’d think! Here’s how to meet fab new friends in no time!

+But although I can now look back at my move to New York City and pat myself on the back for being so adventurous, I’ll admit that my first few weeks in the big city weren’t all rainbows and butterflies.
 My number one fear when I moved to New York was making friends.
 I knew I’d get a job eventually, and I had a cousin in the area I could call if things got rough, but never in my life had I needed to make friends before.
 Don’t get me wrong, I made lots of new friends in college.
 But technically I didn’t need to make friends since I went into my undergrad with lots of friends from high school.
-But when you’re in school it’s so easy to make friends.
+Plus, when you’re in school it’s so easy to make friends.
 Many of my best friends from college are girls I started talking to in class one day, simple as that.

 Get to know your roommate’s friends

-My number one life hack is to make your roommate’s friends your own.
-99% of my friends in NYC are also friends with my roomie, which is great because there was no guesswork for me when I first met them.
+99% of my friends in NYC were also friends with my roomie, which was great because there was no guesswork for me when I first met them.
 I knew going into it that if the roomie approved of them, I would too.
 Instant friends!

 Have your friends invite someone new to brunch